avanoene/risk_dash/documentation/gettingstarted.md

 * ticker is going to be the ticker code for the equity, such as 'AAPL'
 * market_data is going to be a subclass of the _MarketData object
-* ordered_price is going to be the price which the trade occured
+* ordered_price is going to be the price which the trade occurred
 * quantity for Equity will be the number of shares
 * date_ordered should be the date the order was placed

+Currently the implemented _MarketData subclass is QuandlStockData, which is a wrapper for [this Quandl dataset api](https://www.quandl.com/databases/WIKIP).
+This data is no longer being updated, for current market prices you must create a _MarketData subclass for your particular market data.
+Information to construct the subclass is [below][2].

 ```python
 class Equity(_Security):